 Some areas of the central Algarve are synonymous with big boats, big villas, and sometimes even big name celebrities.
 In resorts like Vale do Lobo, Quinta de Lago and Vilamoura, the sky really is the limit when it comes to prestige property.
 If a gated villa with masses of bedrooms and amenities is what you’re looking for, and what your budget stretches to, these areas will oblige.

 However, all is far from lost if you have a smaller budget.
-You’ll can still find cheap Algarve property within, or just minutes from, these sought-after locations.
+You’ll can still find cheap property for sale in Algarve within, or just minutes from, these sought-after locations.
 If you go a little further afield, you can get even more for your money.
 The example properties later in this article prove that having less to spend still leaves the whole region within reach.

 So, while less “obvious” areas may mean lower prices, a modest budget in the Algarve still gives you access to an abundance of choice.
 There’s still potential for space, sea views, land and easy access to transport and amenities.
 It all just depends on what’s most important to you.